 Audemars Piguet Millenary

-The Millenary collection showcases AP’s avant-garde side with its distinctive oval case and off-center dial.
-These unconventional timepieces blend creative design with exceptional watchmaking, offering a unique entry point into the AP world.
-The elongated oval case, typically measuring 39.5mm x 35.4mm, creates a striking wrist presence that sets the Millenary apart from more traditional watch designs.
+Although the Millenary collection is no longer in production, this dressy lineup showcases AP’s avant-garde side with its distinctive oval-shaped case and off-center dial.
+These unconventional timepieces blend creative design with exceptional watchmaking, and they offer a unique entry into the world of AP, while also being tangibly different from the brand’s flagship Royal Oak series.
+The elongated oval case creates a striking yet elegant presence on the wrist, and it sets the AP Millenary apart from more traditional watch designs.

 Buying Pre-Owned Audemars Piguet Watches